iamgreaser/hardbus-oc/main.md

 A component **MUST NOT** provide an address or type with NUL bytes (`"\x00"` / 0x00) within it.

-HW API revision is provided by this function of the component:
+HW API revision is provided by this method of the component:

     int hwapiRevision();